-Total assets declined substantially in fiscal 2019 primarily as a result of the recognition of impairments of the value of its D6 and Block 9 property, plant and equipment and exploration and evaluation assets, inventory, restricted cash, income tax and other receivables in India and Bangladesh, net of associated liabilities, reducing the carrying value of these balance sheet items to nil.
-In fiscal 2018, the decline in total assets compared to fiscal 2017 resulted primarily from depletion and depreciation expense and lower unrestricted and restricted cash balances.
+Total assets decreased substantially in fiscal 2019 primarily as a result of the recognition of impairments of the value of its D6 and Block 9 property, plant and equipment and exploration and evaluation assets, inventory, restricted cash, income tax and other receivables in India and Bangladesh, net of associated liabilities, reducing the carrying value of these balance sheet items to nil.

-Total current liabilities decreased in fiscal 2019 primarily as a result of the derecognition of liabilities associated with the D6 and Block 9 assets in India and Bangladesh, and repayment of the finance lease obligation.
-In fiscal 2018, a liability for \$29 million was recognised relating to an arbitration award in India in respect of the Hazira field in India.
+Total current liabilities decreased in fiscal 2019 primarily as a result of the derecognition of liabilities associated with the D6 in India and Block 9 assets in Bangladesh, and repayment of the finance lease obligation.